For Immediate Release: Contact: Kristina Scott

 Additional data about poverty in Alabama is available at http://www.alabamapossible.org/datasheet

-The Alabama Poverty Project (APP) is a statewide nonprofit organization dedicated to reducing systemic poverty and its root causes across Alabama.
-APP educates Alabamians about poverty, motivates colleges and faith-based institutions to engage in poverty-reduction activities and advocates for fact-based policy decisions.
-APP was founded in 1993 and is based in Birmingham, AL. For more information visit www.alabamapossible.org.
+Alabama Possible is a statewide nonprofit organization dedicated to reducing systematic poverty and its root cause across Alabama.
+AP educates Alabamians about poverty, collaborates with colleges and faith-based institutions on poverty-reduction activities and advocates for fact-based policy decisions.
+AP was founded in 1993 and is based in Birmingham, Al. For more information visit www.alabamapossible.org.